DavidGugea/OOP-In-JavaScript/README.md

 What this means is that if you have the function *pet_dog(Dog dog_to_pet)*, you could pass objects that are of type Vegeterian_Dog since they are derived/inherited from the type Dog, but you can't add objects of type Animal even if the type Dog is inherited from Animal, you can't go up the chain, only down.

+In JavaScript, polymorphism is included by default since there are no 'types', you can put in the argument of a function whatever you want and there will be no errors.

-*To be brief, you can't pass arguments whom types are upper-classes of the asked type, you can only pass arguments that have the exact type that is asked or objects that have types inherited from the type asked.*
+*To be brief, you can't pass arguments whom types are upper-classes of the asked type, you can only pass arguments that have the exact type that is asked or objects that have types inherited from the type asked. *

 #### **JavaScript and Object Orientation** ####
 In JavaScript, object orientation is not the same as in other languages, like in Java or C# for example.
 As I've previously said, JavaScript is a prototypical programming language.
 That means that Objects are build out of other objects, not out of classes.
 The objects that they are built from are also called their *"prototypes"*.